Incorporating Nuclear Quantum Effects in Molecular Dynamics with a Constrained Minimized Energy Surface

-The terms in Eq.~\ref{eqn:kinetic_energy} correspond to, respectively, the zero-point kinetic energy, the classical kinetic energy associated with the expectation value of the observable momentum, and an energy contribution from the variance of the observable momentum.
+The terms in eq~\ref{eqn:kinetic_energy} correspond to the zero-point kinetic energy, the classical kinetic energy associated with the expectation value of the observable momentum, and an energy contribution from the variance of the observable momentum field, respectively.